 • Speak only English on campus

-• Be aware of and avoid all behaviour which might embarrass, offend or upset others [ this may include neglecting personal hygiene, inappropriate hygienic behavior in bathrooms and kitchens, inappropriate dress] • Avoid behaviour which may be deemed to invade the privacy and personal space of another student
+• Be aware of and avoid all behaviour which might embarrass, offend or upset others [this may include neglecting personal hygiene, inappropriate hygienic behaviour in bathrooms and kitchens, inappropriate dress] • Avoid behaviour which may be deemed to invade the privacy and personal space of another student

-• Ensure that your behavior on campus and any dealings with CIC are legal and ethical
+• Ensure that your behaviour on campus and any dealings with CIC are legal and ethical.

 While this Code of Conduct has been framed for application to students, it also applies to staff members and anyone else on campus.